Admission for the January 2025 academic session is ongoing Apply Now!

 • Design and implement programming problems using selection.

-• Design and implement programming problems using loops and use & implement classes as data abstractions in an object-oriented approach.
+• Design and implement programming problems using loops and use &

-• Implement simple exception handling in programmes, develop programmes with input/output from text files and design and implement programming problems involving arrays.
+programmes with input/output from text files and design and

-• Skills to convert logical statements from informal language to propositional and predicate logic expressions.
+• Convert logical statements from informal language to propositional

-• Described the strengths and limitations of propositional and predicate logic and outline the basic structure of each proof technique to be described.
+predicate logic and outline the basic structure of each proof

-• Ability to map real-world applications to appropriate counting formalisms subject to constraints on the seating arrangement and solve a variety of basic recurrence relations.
+subject to constraints on the seating arrangement and solve a

-Digital Logic Design 2
+Digital Logic Design2

 At the end of this course, students should be able to: